Skip to Content

 5. RESPONSIBILITIES FOR COLLECTING STUDENTS’ FINANCIAL OBLIGATIONS

 1. Student Business Services has primary responsibility for the collection of registration-related student fees and other financial charges and will work to assure that losses from unpaid student financial obligations are minimized.
-When it is feasible, Student Business Services will also assist other university departments in the collection of non-registration fees, per the following section.
+When feasible, Student Business Services will also assist other university departments in the collection of non-registration fees.

 6. PROCEDURE FOR DISSEMINATION OF THIS POLICY

-1. The university has adopted the Board authorization as policy.
-The treasurer shall be responsible for assuring that this policy is published in the university catalogs, registration information booklets, and other appropriate publications.
+1. The university has adopted the Texas Higher Education Coordinating Board authorization as policy.
+The assistant vice president and Treasurer shall be responsible for assuring that this policy is published in the university catalogs, registration information booklets, and other appropriate publications.

 1. Reviewer of this UPPS includes the following: